intel/gstreamer-media-SDK/README.md

   * Intel Haswell / Broadwell / Skylake with Intel HD / Iris Pro graphics
   * Intel Apollo Lake

 Compiling
 ---------
 GStreamer-MSDK uses the CMake build tool to build the plugins.
-Create a build directory within the source directory and run the CMake command to configure the build.
+Create a build folder within the source directory and run the CMake command to configure the out-of-source build.

 	mkdir build
 	cd build